 Round-trip SkyTeam business-class awards between North America and Europe

-For only 80,000 Korean SKYPASS miles, you can book a SkyTeam round-trip business class award between North America and Europe.
-This rate is an absolute steal!
+For only 80,000 Korean SKYPASS miles, you can book a SkyTeam round-trip business-class award between North America and Europe.
+Compared to pretty much all other airline programs, this rate is an absolute steal!
+There's a reason it tops our list of Korean Air SKYPASS sweet spots.

-For perspective, the Air France-KLM Flying Blue — another SkyTeam program — made the points and miles world swoon by lowering business class awards between North America and Europe to just 50,000 miles each way — before hiking the business class cost up to 60,000 miles one-way.
-Through all of that, Korean Air has continued to offer business class awards for just 80k round-trip.
+For perspective, the Air France-KLM Flying Blue — another SkyTeam program — made the points and miles world swoon when it lowered business-class awards between North America and Europe to just 50,000 miles each way — before hiking the business-class cost up to 60,000 miles one way.
+Through all of that, Korean Air has continued to offer business-class awards for just 80,000 round-trip.
+That’s hard to beat among SkyTeam programs, especially for travelers who can find round-trip partner award space.

-You'll pay drastically more booking through Delta, who prices many of its own business class award flights at over 200,000 SkyMiles each way (though it is extremely rare for these flights to be made available to partners).
+You'll pay drastically more booking through Delta, which prices many of its own business-class award flights at over 200,000 SkyMiles each way (though it is extremely rare for these flights to be made available to partners).
 Of all the awards we highlight, this is among the best Korean Air SKYPASS awards you can book — provided you can find partner award space.

 Delta One Suite on A350 aircraft